No Travel Advised in City of Sioux Falls, Power Lines Down, Flash Flooding - NewsBreak

 No Travel Advised in City of Sioux Falls, Power Lines Down, Flash Flooding

 The City of Sioux Falls is advising no travel in Sioux Falls as the severe thunderstorm has caused damage to power lines all over the city.
-As...hot1047.com
+As...kxrb.com

 The City of Sioux Falls is advising no travel in Sioux Falls as the severe thunderstorm has caused damage to power lines all over the city.
-As...hot1047.com
+As...kxrb.com

 Comments / 0